 Family members of a person with intellectual disabilities often feel confused and alone.
 Getting involved with Special Olympics Wisconsin (SOWI) gives families a support network providing them acceptance, resources, hope and a chance to become advocates – making them a valued voice in our movement.
 Families can choose their level of involvement in the Special Olympics program.
 Some families provide not only encouragement and love, but may coach, offer transportation, assist with fund-raising, officiate, chaperone, and train other volunteers within their local agency.
-The Family Handbook is available for families who are looking to get involved, or would just simply like more information about SOWI.

 - HRSA Health Centers: Health centers are community-based and patient-directed organizations that serve populations with limited access to health care.
 They provide comprehensive primary health care services as well as supportive services (education, translation and transportation, etc.) that promote access to health care with fees adjusted based on ability to pay.

 - Wisconsin Free or Low Cost Dental Centers

 - Aging and Disability Resource Centers: ADRCs provide a wealth of services and information for individuals with disability that are 18 years of age or older, including assistance finding services to match needs of individuals and families of individuals with disabilities, such as: